 See a doctor if: The itching worsens, or your skin starts to get infected (you experience pain or fluid leaks from the lesion).

-Looks like: Red, scaly patches with distinct edges that can resemble a ring.
+Red, scaly patches with distinct edges that can resemble a ring.
 Sometimes the patches blister and ooze.

 Caused by: Not a worm, despite the name.
 The culprit is a tenacious little fungus called tinea that thrives in warm, moist areas.